ajannar/dbt_assignment/README.md

  - dbt Core
     dbt core is an open-source command line tool that helps analysts and engineers transform data in their warehouse more effectively.

-# Steps to project using dbt-core
+# Steps to setup project using dbt-core
    Prerequites:
    - VS Code or Pycharm
    - Python